 - mild diarrhea

-Some commonly prescribed medications that may interact with B-12 include:
+Some commonly prescribed medications that may interact with vitamin B12 include:

-Those who have allergies or medical conditions should always inform their doctor before receiving a B-12 shot.
+Those who have allergies or medical conditions should always inform a doctor before receiving a vitamin B12 shot.

 Vitamin B12 shots may not be suitable for people with a history of: